manuelLandreau/meteoreact/README.md

 fix PropTypes warnings

-Change local state syteme to redux-form for forms
+Change local state system to redux-form for forms

-Refactor acrchitecture
+Refactor architecture

 More tests